anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-BRSKI, as defined in {{RFC8995}}, specifies a solution for secure automated zero-touch bootstrapping of new devices, which are given the name _pledges_, in the domain they should inoperate with.
+BRSKI, as defined in {{RFC8995}}, specifies a solution for secure automated zero-touch bootstrapping of new devices, which are given the name _pledges_, in the domain they should operate with.
 This includes the discovery of the registrar representing the target domain, time synchronization or validation, and the exchange of security information necessary to establish mutual trust between pledges and the target domain.